Eric Lamb (musician): Performance

-Lamb is a core member of the International Contemporary Ensemble (ICE), based out of New York and Chicago.
+Lamb was a core member of the International Contemporary Ensemble (ICE), based out of New York and Chicago.
 The new music group premiers works and performs innovative concerts in nontraditional venues.
 Lamb has premiered over 200 works with the ensemble and has worked in depth with composers Michel van der Aa, John Adams, Marc-Andres Dalbavie, Reinbert de Leeuw, George E. Lewis, Nico Muhly, Matthias Pintscher, and Kaija Saariaho.
 He has collaborated with conductors Pierre Laurent-Aimard, Vladamir Ashkenazy, Pablo Heras-Casado, Susanna Mälkki, Ludovic Morlot, and Steven Schick.
 Lamb joined ICE in 2008 after many years of working with co-flutist and founder Claire Chase.
 The two flutists frequently perform as a duo.
 In 2012, they were both soloists in the premier of Salvatore Sciarrino’s “Cerchio Tagliato dei Suoni” for four soloists with one hundred flutes at the Guggenheim Museum in New York.

 Lamb is a founding member of the Vienna-based group Ensemble Paladino, a flexible chamber music group dedicated to vibrant programming, educational concerts, and composer workshops.

 Lamb is a member of the Chamber Soloists of Detroit.
 He has also performed with Alarm Will Sound, American Contemporary Music Ensemble, ASKO/Schönberg Ensemble, Chamber Opera Orchestra of Frankfurt, the Chicago Composer's Orchestra, the City of Birmingham Orchestra, the City of Giessen Orchestra, the Cologne Chamber Ensemble, Ensemble Labortorium Basel, Ensemble Recherche, the HR Radio Orchestra Frankfurt, the Michigan Philharmonic, Orquestra Experimental de Amazonas Filarmônica, the Plymouth Canton Symphony Orchestra, Polish Kammerphilharmonie, the Slee Sinfonietta, and the Sphinx Symphony Orchestra.